Mr-Hansen-Orewa/Nano-Atmega168-Development-Board/readMe.md

 - A7 - goes to a header

 ## Cool bits
-I used the import bmp script in the automate menu to put the logo on the silkscreen I also put a testpoint rectangle in the tStop layer to leave it as exposed copper for a GND testpoint
+I used the import bmp script in the automate menu to put the logo on the silkscreen.

+I also put a testpoint rectangle in the tStop layer to leave it as exposed copper for a GND testpoint